highgateschool/cyber-centurion/README.md

 # Linux

-Linux is the name given to the project started by Linus Torvalds in 1990 to build a POSIX compliant UNIX environment, built entirely from code which is unconstrained by commercial licenses.
+Linux is the name given to the project started by Linus Torvalds in 1991 to build a POSIX compliant UNIX environment, built entirely from code which is unconstrained by commercial licenses.

+UNIX was the maintain operating system run by large companies at the time and licensing was getting very expensive and complicated; Torvalds' work fitted into the existing project called GNU (GNU is Not UNIX) which had been running since 1983.
+POSIX stands for Portable Operating System Interface (X), which also goes back to about 1988.

 He started with the *kernel*, which is the core code that enables the operating system to communicate with the computer's components - the CPU, disk drive, mouse etc. You can see the effect of this by looking in the `/dev`, `/proc` and `/sys` folders: Like all UNIX systems, the peripherals are made accessible to the operating systems using filenames, so `/dev/sda1` is the first attached SCSI Disk and `/sys/cpu` gains access to the CPU.
 It goes without saying that *you need to be really careful* when accessing these folders, as messing around could literally wipe a disk or crash the computer.

 The kernel is updated regularly by the development teams, and is then used by the various distro-projects as the basis of their releases.
 Often an update of Ubuntu or Fedora will include a kernel update.
 You can see which one is running by looking in the file `/proc/version`, so just type `cat /proc/version`.

-# BASH
+# BASH shell

 If the **kernel** is at the heart of the Operating System, then the **shell** is on the outside, and is the way that you interact with it.
 Windows is the shell that you will be most used to, and `cmd.exe` or PowerShell are both examples of Command Line shells.

 There are lots of shells, most of which have silly names `sh` (pronounced "ssshhhh"), `csh` (pronounced sea shell), `fish` (think about it) are all good examples.
-Most Linux distros use `BASH` (which means Bourne Again SHell) and Macs now use `zsh`.
-There are some important differences, but mostly they all have the same key commands and then their own funky quirks.
+Most Linux distros use `BASH` (which means Bourne Again SHell) and Macs now use `zsh` (zeta shell).

+There are some important differences, but mostly they all have the same basic commands and then their own funky quirks.

+You probably won't need to do this, but you can check your current default shell by typing `echo $SHELL` and you can change it using the command `chsh`.
+To find out more you can type `chsh --help`.

 ## Press the tab key lots